indra-labs/indra/doc/whitepaper.md

 2. Once a circuit is running, when it fails, the failure is opaque to the client side, and there is no way to provide a latency guarantee or connection stability.
+It is unsuitable for interactive and long living connections.

-3. There is no profit motive to drive expansion of router capacity, and as such it has definitively flat-lined, and there is clear signs that a growing number of nodes are in fact operated by Bitcoin users.
+3. There is no profit motive to drive expansion of router capacity.

-Tor is a poor solution for a very limited subset of use cases that benefit from the security of route obfuscation.
+Tor is a poor solution for a very limited subset of of the use cases that benefit from the security of route obfuscation.
 Indra aims to provide what Tor has definitely now failed to achieve for a large majority of internet users: location privacy.

 ## Anonymised Session Purchase Protocol